pedroelbanquero/geometric-extrapolation/README.md

 	- return no function dictionary was found , or no functionon decoding for this sequence, if input data is not in the correct data type.

+Allways when data source can be grouped in data sequences in order of symbols of function method are less than original input, the data can be encoded reducing the symbols in a expresion with probnet method.

+Actual data encoding/compression is based in the number of repetitios of a symbol in a dataset.
+The functional encoding is based in the conversion of data in functions.

 Author - Vicent Nos Ripolles